RAF Coastal Command during World War II: Versus commerce raiders

 Not long afterwards, the Kriegsmarine launched Operation Rheinübung.
 The Bismarck and heavy cruiser Prinz Eugen set out into the Atlantic from Norway.
 Their target was the Atlantic Convoys.
 During the later stage of the Bismarck operation, a Catalina of No. 209 Squadron RAF spotted the vessel, just 650 miles short of his destination port of Brest, France.
 It relayed the message to the British Fleet, enabling Fairey Swordfish aircraft to intercept.
 An 818 Naval Air Squadron FAA aircraft piloted by Sub-Lieutenant John Moffat hit the Bismarck with a torpedo on its stern, jamming its rudder gears, which eventually led to its sinking.
 Prinz Eugen had been detached prior to Bismarcks last battle.
 Despite her discovery by Coastal Command's aircraft further south, she escaped to Brest on 1 June.
 Rheinübung was the last attempt by a Kriegsmarine surface ship to break-out into the Atlantic.

 One of Coastal Command's notable failures was to prevent the German Operation Cerberus from being carried out.
 Scharnhorst, Gneisenau, and Prinz Eugen had escaped their base at Brest, in France, and sailed for Germany through the English Channel.
 They succeeded without suffering major damage.
-Coastal Command only had one complete and one half trained squadron of Beuaforts covering the area from Norway to the Bay of Biscay, or only three aircraft for every 100 mi.
+Coastal Command only had one complete and one half trained squadron of Beauforts covering the area from Norway to the Bay of Biscay, or only three aircraft for every 100 mi.
 Intercept operations by the RAF, FAA, and Royal Navy failed, with heavy losses in aircraft.